facebook/react-native/docs/MoreResources.md

 If you're looking for a library that does a specific thing, check out [Awesome React Native](https://github.com/jondot/awesome-react-native), a curated list of components that also has demos, articles, and other stuff.

+## Installing dependencies

+You can simply run `npm install library`, then use `import moment from 'moment';` in your code to import a JS Node library.

 ## Example Apps

 There are a lot of example apps at the [React Native Playground](https://rnplay.org/apps/picks).
 You can see the code running on a real device, which is a neat feature.